Earl Dodge: Politics

 From 1953 to 1956, he served as the executive secretary of the Massachusetts Prohibition Party and ran for Massachusetts Secretary of State in 1956.
 In 1956, he moved to Indiana and from 1958 to 1961, he served as the chairman of the Indiana Prohibition Party and ran for Indiana's second congressional district in 1960.
 From 1961 to 1962, he lived in Denver, Colorado.
 From 1962 to 1966, he worked for the National Christian Citizens Committee and ran for the United States Senate.

+Dodge served as temporary chairman for the 1959 Prohibition National Convention.
+At the time, he was residing in Winona Lake, Indiana, where the convention was being held.

-From 1958 to 1962, he served as the co-chairman of the Prohibition Party under E. Harold Munn.
+From 1958 to 1962, Dodge served as the co-chairman of the Prohibition Party under E. Harold Munn.
 In 1967, he was appointed to the Kalamazoo Community Relations Board and served until 1970.
 In 1974, he was appointed to the Colorado State Elections Advisory Board.
 In 1979, he was selected to serve as the chairman of the National Statesman Party, which the Prohibition Party had changed its name to in 1977, and served until 2003.

-He also ran for the governorship of Colorado with the Prohibition nomination in every election from 1974 to 1994 except for in 1990.
+Dodge also ran for the governorship of Colorado with the Prohibition nomination in every election from 1974 to 1994 except for in 1990.
 In 1990, he ran in Colorado's Senate election while his daughter, Karen J. Thiessen, ran for state Treasurer, his son, Calvin G. Dodge, ran for Secretary of State, and Calvin's wife, Elsi, ran for the regent of Colorado University.